schokocappucino/limitlessled/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Roadmap
+- Add support for promises
+- Fluid interface
+- Add `after` method to execute methods with a delay
+- State management: ie: cool/warm level (as command issued, unable to read state from bulbs)
+- Events
+- Support for the RGBW Color and White LED Light bulbs

 ## Release History
 - v0.0.1: Initial release.